smurfix/DaBroker/doc/hacking.rst

 servers, you need to make sure that a server's broadcast message reaches all clients, no matter which server they're currently talking to.

+There is also a local transport, surprisingly named "local", which you can use if the server thread lives in the same process as your client.
+It is mainly useful for testing.
+Note that the server part adds a special `_LocalQueue` element to the configuration dictionary which the client needs to read.
+You therefore need to setup the server first, but that's a reasonable thing to do in any case.